 Long Lane is a very small town located in the state of Missouri.
 With a population of 2,885 people and just one neighborhood, Long Lane is the 216th largest community in Missouri.

-Because occupations involving physical labor dominate the local economy, Long Lane is generally considered to be a blue-collar town.
-42.58% of the Long Lane workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Long Lane is a blue-collar town, with 42.58% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Long Lane is a town of construction workers and builders, managers, and transportation and shipping workers.
 There are especially a lot of people living in Long Lane who work in management occupations (21.66%), sales jobs (9.02%), and healthcare (6.56%).

 A relatively large number of people in Long Lane telecommute to their jobs.
 Overall, about 10.26% of the workforce works from home.
 While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.